Closed

 Eligible expenses

-- Site preparation, excavation, earthwork, equipment rental, and maintenance.
+- Site excavation, earthwork, equipment rentals, erosion control, ditch plugs, and site preparation and maintenance.

 Ineligible Costs and Activities